 13 Suffer burnout or get ill from all the extra work.

-To stop people pleasing, contact Vickie Champion for a complimentary coaching and consulting session.
+Contact Vickie Champion for a discovery coaching and consulting session.